Library & Knowledge Service

 0 Comments

-October is Health Literacy Month.
-Health literacy is the ability to access, understand, appraise and use health information to make health-related decisions.
-In the UK, we know from research by Gill Rowlands that 43% of adults struggle with text-based health information; rising to 61% if the health information includes numbers as well as text.
-In Cheshire East this is estimated to be 35% for text-based information, rising to 54% for information with text and numbers.
-NHS staff need to be aware of health literacy issues to support effective access to information.
-The Library & Knowledge Service have resources and toolkits you can use to improve your communication skills and awareness of health literacy issues.
-Check out the Health Literacy Knowledge Hub on the library website.
+Health Literacy is the ability to access, understand, appraise and use health information to make health-related decisions.
+In the UK research shows that 43% of adults struggle with text-based health information; rising to 61% if the information includes numbers as well as text.
+People working in health and social care need to be aware of health literacy and the techniques that can help to increase understanding.

-Email: ecn-tr.StaffLibrary@nhs.net
+Email: [email protected]

 0 Comments

-Spotlight on ... resources to support Junior Doctors
+Spotlight on ... wellbeing

 0 Comments